+If you want to know about chihuahua licking, you are in the right place.
 There was a period of about three months where my chihuahua Maple licked herself so relentlessly that I genuinely worried she was going to lick a bald spot into her own leg.
 It started subtly, a little more paw attention than usual after walks, some extra grooming of her belly at night.
 Then it escalated.
 She was licking her paws until they were damp and pink.
 She was licking her legs, her flanks, and any part of herself she could reach with a focus that bordered on obsessive.
 And she was doing it for hours at a time, sometimes well past midnight while I lay awake listening to the rhythmic sound of it and wondering what I was missing.
-This chihuahua excessive licking guide covers everything you need to know.
 This chihuahua licking guide covers what every chihuahua owner needs.

 Reason One: They Might Just Be Dirty